saveourtool/diktat/README.md

 </project>
 ```

-In case you want to add autofixer with diktat ruleset just extend
+In case you want to add autofixer with diKTat ruleset just extend
 the snippet above with `<arg value="-F"/>`.

 ## Customizations via `rules-config.json`

-In ktlint rules can be configured via `.editorconfig`, but
+In KTlint, rules can be configured via `.editorconfig`, but
 this does not give a chance to customize or enable/disable
 each and every rule independently.
 That is why we have supported `rules-config.json` that can be easily
 changed and help in customization of your own rule set.
-It has simple fields: `name` - name of the rule, `enabled` (true/false)
+It has simple fields:
+`name` — name of the rule,
-to enable or disable that rule, and `configuration` - a simple map
+`enabled` (true/false) — to enable or disable that rule, and
-of some extra unique configurations for the rule, for example:
+`configuration` — a simple map of some extra unique configurations for the rule.
+For example:

 ```json
 "configuration": {